 - Boil the potatoes: Place the peeled potatoes in a large pot with cold water.
 Make sure to cover them by at least an inch.
 Bring to a boil and then simmer until tender, about 15 minutes.
 You can add a pinch of salt to the water once it's boiling, if desired.

 - Preheat the oven to 400F.
-Pour the meat and vegetable mixture on the bottom of a large casserole dish and then spread the potatoes evenly on top.
+Pour the beef and vegetable mixture on the bottom of a large casserole dish and then spread the potatoes evenly on top.
 Use a fork to create a design on top of the potatoes.

 Jess Notes & Personal Preferences: